Facts about MCB

 About the MCB and who it represents

-From its very inception the MCB has sought to reflect the views of its affiliates who, by extension, represent a very large cross-section of Britain’s diverse Muslim community.
-It has never claimed to be the sole representatives of the British Muslim community.
+From its very inception the MCB has sought to reflect the views of its member organisations who, by extension, represent a very large cross-section of Britain’s diverse Muslim communities.
+It has never claimed to be the sole representative of British Muslim communities.

 The majority of British Muslims appear to believe the MCB are doing a good job in representing Muslims, (55% in BBC poll; 51% in Channel 4 poll: figures that are significantly higher than the UK’s political parties).